InfinityFlowPrinting/InfinityFlow-S1/Adapter-Models/README.md

 - [License](#license)
 - [Contact](#contact)

-## Project Description
+## Overview

-The Infinity Flow S1 is a universal filament switcher designed to bring seamless automation to any 3D printer.
-This repository offers a collection of CAD models for adapters that can be used to connect the S1 to various printer types.
+This directory offers a collection of CAD models for adapters that can be used to connect the S1 to various printer types.
 These models are freely available for download and modification to suit your specific needs.

 ## Installation